greg-mckeon/workers-docs-engine/src/content/runtime-apis/kv.md

 </Definitions>

 This method returns a `Promise` that you should `await` on in order to verify a successful update.
+Values can be no larger than 25MB in size.

 You can also [write key-value pairs from the command line with Wrangler](/cli-wrangler/commands#kvkey).